facebook

 Why live in Ulu Pandan today?

-Today, Ulu Pandan is considered one of the more upmarket areas in Singapore.
-Not upmarket in the sense of being packed with malls and whatnot; this area radiates a dignified, almost snooty air.
+Today, Ulu Pandan is one of the more upmarket areas in Singapore.
+Not upmarket in the sense of being packed with malls and whatnot; this area radiates a dignified, snooty air.
 It’s close to a lot of the landed properties that reach into Bukit Timah, and is an enclave unto itself.

 What you can get here is: